 We are pleased to announce that this year's event will once again include a trade show to showcase and celebrate local and provincial work in forestry and conservation on May 28 (evening) and May 29 (all day).

-Registration opens on December 9, 2024, with the early bird rate available until February 28, 2025, 12:00 p.m.
+Registration is now open and the early bird rate will be available until February 28, 2025, 12:00 p.m.
 EST. Pre-registration is required to attend the event.

 FREQUENTLY ASKED QUESTIONS

-[ez-toggle title="How do I register?"]Registration will open December 9, 2024.
-Once open, you'll be able to click the 'Registration' button above to open the event page, select your ticket type and tour, and complete the payment.
+[ez-toggle title="How do I register?"]Click the 'Registration' button above to open the event page, select your ticket type and tour, and complete the payment.
 You will receive a confirmation email once you are registered.
-You will also be able to locate the event on the OWA Event Calendar.[/ez-toggle]
+You will also be able to locate the event on the OWA Event Calendar.
+This year attendees can submit all registration information directly through the OWA website, including choosing your preferred tour.[/ez-toggle]

-[ez-toggle title="Is there a group rate for local accommodations?"]Yes, the OWA has secured a limited block of rooms at a local hotel.
+[ez-toggle title="Is there a group rate for local accommodations?"]Yes.
+The OWA has secured a limited block of rooms at a local hotel.
 OWA staff and volunteers have also created an extensive list of other nearby accommodations, which is included in the registration confirmation email.
 Registration fees do not include overnight accommodation.[/ez-toggle]

 [ez-toggle title="What can I expect from the trade show?"]The trade show is scheduled to begin after the tours on May 28th and all day May 29th.
 Multiple opportunities to stretch your legs and visit the trade show are built into the event agenda to ensure attendees have ample time to visit all exhibitors.[/ez-toggle]